-Best investment apps in the UK – how to invest from your mobile
+Best investing apps in the UK – April 2024

-It is now possible to manage your investments on the go with an investment app, meaning you can keep an eye on your investments at any time, no matter where you are.
-Below we look at some of the best investing apps in the UK and the pros and cons of each.
-All of the apps are free to download but you will be charged additional fees if you choose to invest with the company.
+Investment apps allow you to manage your investment on the go no matter where you are.
+Below, we take a look at some of the best investing apps in the UK in April 2024, including Freetrade* and Plum*.
+All of the apps are free to download to your mobile phone but you may be charged additional fees if you choose to invest with the company.
 We go into more details on the fees below.

 Nutmeg - good for fee-free investing for 12 months